Business, Ethics, and Society: Self-Designed Minor

-- Develop an interdisciplinary perspective on capitalism, understanding it not simply as an economic arrangement but also as a force that shapes political institutions and human relations.
+- Develop an interdisciplinary perspective on capitalism as the context in which most businesses operate, understanding it not simply as an economic arrangement but also as a force that shapes political institutions and human relations.

 - Practice integrating ethical reasoning and concerns into discussions about business principles and business practices.